The Students' Union Academic Advice Service is an independent, free and confidential service open to all Queen Mary students.

 If your appeal is based on a procedural error the appeals office staff can ask for it to be corrected.
 The correction might not change things very much, e.g. progression or degree classification, but in some instances it could.
 If your ground for appeal was ECs, your application will be referred back to the exam board for consideration.
 Referral back to the exam board isn’t a 100% guarantee that your ECs will be accepted.
 If your ECs are accepted that still doesn’t necessarily get you what you want, if what you want is a remark of your paper or extra marks added on because of ECs.
 You might instead be allowed to retain your first sit status, or have a further resit.

 It’s difficult to say, as it comes down to the strengths and weaknesses of the individual case.
 You need to realise, however, that not many appeals are successful, so don’t get your hopes up too much.
-In 2014/15 academic year only 17% of appeals were upheld and, of those, not all the students ultimately got what they wanted.
 For some students it’s worthwhile appealing anyway, even if they aren’t successful, because they can feel they’ve tried everything and aren’t left with regrets later.
-The SU academic advice service is here to help you even if the advice worker thinks you don’t have a strong case.
+The Students' Union's academic advice service is here to help you even if the advice worker thinks you don’t have a strong case.

 Before you appeal speak to your tutor first to try to get a better understanding of why you got the marks you did.
-If you still want to appeal check out the appeal form and guidelines:
+To appeal you will need to create an enquiry on AskQM (Home - Queen Mary University of London), titled 'Academic Appeal'.
+You will need to log in to access it.

 Appeals guidance